jeanthom/gram/libgram/README.md

 # libgram, the C companion for gram

-libgram is the C library for gram core initialization and memory testing.
+libgram is the C library for gram core initialization and calibration.

 ## HowTo